MyroslavMay/linux-stuff-pack/README.md

+# Linux desktop pack
+## Yay!

-This is pack of many linux themes (including - terminal themes, icons and themes)
+#### This is a HUGE collection of many linux themes, icons, wallpapers and some fonts

+If you want to add a theme, icons, etc., make a new issue, and I will add it! 😃